tae898/erc/Datasets/README.md

 ## Instructions

-**If you want to skip the tedious boring instructions below, then just download the pre-computed files from here.**
+**If you want to skip the tedious boring instructions below, then just download the pre-computed files from here.
+Once you downloaded the below for archives, then proceed to [After everything](#After-everything)**

 1. [MELD](https://drive.google.com/file/d/1YZ9Zz_TdRaYsM6Lwx34IwpFgiVLNIAZ6/view?usp=sharing)